ventouris/How-to-manage-a-VPS/README.md

 # How to manage a VPS - The Linode Handbook

-Being a slave of Shared Hosting could be a pain in the ass for many of us.
-This is a chance to create an open source Handbook for new users on managing a VPS.

-You are free to contribute with a pull request and suggest anything you feel will improve the Handbook.
+You are free to contribute with a pull request and suggest anything you believe will improve the Handbook.

 ###Chapters